G-02NNL7GR5B

 Technique:

-Cleaning stations are constantly visited by different fishes of all sorts.
-When you’ve identified a cleaning station it is wise to pose your camera and wait in patience for action.
-Within a few minutes you might be rewarded with some cool footage.
-Good things come to those who are patient and the best things come to those who never give up.
+Cleaning stations are constantly visited by different fish of all sorts and inhabited by different species of cleaners, such as White-banded Cleaner Shrimp, Clear Cleaner Shrimps, and even Bluestreak Cleaner Wrasse.
+When you've identified a cleaning station on one of your scuba dives, it is wise to position your underwater camera, set up your video lights correctly, and wait patiently for action.
+Within a few minutes or so, you might be rewarded with some cool underwater footage.
+The actions of the different cleaners and their client fish are very interesting and fascinating behaviours that often offer good and rewarding underwater video footage.
+Good things come to those underwater videographers and photographers who are patient, and the best things come to those who never rush.
+Underwater video images like these are a combination of patience, perseverance, persistence and of course a good dose of luck.

 More on this topic: